ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 ## Calculations

-In order to calculate a fully imputed output one possible formulation is as
+In order to calculate a fully imputed target variable, one possible formulation is as follows:
-follows:

 ```text
 p = A period